Guide

 Conclusion

 Writing great release notes is an art that combines clear communication, user empathy, and consistent execution.
-By following these principles, you can turn release notes from a boring checklist into a powerful communication tool.
+The formula is simple: write for your audience, lead with benefits, and publish consistently.

 Start small: pick one principle from this guide and apply it to your next release.
 Your users will notice the difference.